brendanlong/prince-of-the-dark-kingdom/src/book-7/chapter-04.md

 "Do you have an address?"

----

-Notes:

-Wessicle: A bit like tennis played on brooms, only with a cricket bat, and for every hit missed the charmed ball (called a wessicle) can fly further away from the player (making it harder to hit).
+[^143-1]: Wessicle: A bit like tennis played on brooms, only with a cricket bat, and for every hit missed the charmed ball (called a wessicle) can fly further away from the player (making it harder to hit).
 Miss too many shots and the wessicle flies into the crowd and the game is over.